DiG-IN: Diffusion Guidance for Investigating Networks -- Uncovering Classifier Differences Neuron Visualisations and Visual Counterfactual Explanations: Method

+Here, we use $\textbf{z}_0 \left(z_T, (C_t)_{t=1}^{T}, (\varnothing_t)_{t=1}^{T}\right)$ to denote the noise-free latent which is obtained by running the diffusion process from the initial latent $z_T$.
+Additionally, we use a separate conditioning $C_t$ and null-text $\varnothing_t$ for each time-step $t \in \{1,...,T\}$ (see Figure \ref{fig:diffusion_graph_flow}).
+Intuitively, we search for a starting latent and conditioning that generates an image that optimizes our loss $L$ without the need for manual prompt tuning or other forms of human supervision.
+We call this diffusion guidance framework \ours.
 In the following Sections, we provide the corresponding loss function for each task.
-We want to highlight that this optimization framework is completely plug-and-play, which means that it can be used with any vision model without requiring finetuning of the generative model.
-In practice, storing the entire diffusion process in memory for gradient computations is not possible due to VRAM limitations and we thus use gradient checkpointing \cite{chen2016training} to compute most of the intermediate activations as required.
-See \cref{alg:optimization} for pseudo-code and more details.
+We want to highlight that this optimization framework is completely plug-and-play, \ie it can be used with any vision model without requiring finetuning of the generative model.
+In practice, storing the entire diffusion process in memory for gradient computations is not possible due to VRAM limitations and we use gradient checkpointing \cite{chen2016training} to compute the intermediate activations as required.
+See \cref{alg:optimization} for pseudo-code.